Maroni – Roasted Chestnuts in Vienna (Recipe Included)

 Even before the Tyrolean tradition took place, the roasted sweet chestnuts adorned the tables of rural populations in mountainous regions of Southern Europe.
 These satisfying nuts were a staple food in many local cuisines from the Middle Ages to the end of the 19th century.
 Austria, one of the rural and mountainous countries in Europe, certainly followed the trend and has long been known for its affection for traditional maroni.

-Today, sweet chestnuts trees dominate hills of Southern Styria and neighboring Burgenland.
+Today, sweet chestnut trees dominate the hills of Southern Styria and neighboring Burgenland.
 They are also popular in other parts of Austria.
 In fact, the maroni tree was voted the tree of the year in 2018.

 Benefits of Roasted Chestnuts